How to Inspect a Tower using a Drone?

-Once you've collected the data, we recommend using a data inspection platform to sift through the images and annotate your findings.
+Once you've collected the data, we recommend using Hammer Hub to sift through the images and annotate your findings.
 You can even run your data through AI-based defect detection software to speed up your analysis process.
-If you'd like to learn more about data processing options through our partners, please feel free to get in touch with us at firstname.lastname@example.org.
+If you'd like to learn more about data processing options, please feel free to get in touch with us at email@example.com.

 To learn how to use Hammer for Tower mapping in Hammer, please visit our tutorial on tower missions in Hammer.

 We hope this guide provided you with an insight into some of the operational challenges while conducting a tower inspection using drones.
 Every tower inspection is slightly different, so don't be afraid to add your own creativity to the data capture process!